Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 Not only is the paste easier to access one handed with a flip lid, but it also stands upright nicely.

 You do have to remove the cap the first time you use it as there is a seal over the end of the tube for freshness.

-The tube is also a good size at 4.7oz or 133g.
-Most tubes of paste specifically designed to whiten teeth are smaller at around 2.6oz or 75g.
+The tube is also a good size at 133g or 4.7oz.
+Most tubes of paste specifically designed to whiten teeth are smaller at around 75g.
 Using a pea sized amount of paste each time, this tube should easily last 3 months, if not longer.
 As a result, you get a bit more value for the price you pay.

-The paste itself is a green color and has a mild mint flavor.
-By no means is it strong, in fact, I would agree with the ‘cool mint’ flavor that they class it as.
+The paste itself is a green colour and has a mild mint flavour.
+By no means is it strong, in fact, I would agree with the ‘cool mint’ flavour that they class it as.